pioio/ezcli/README.md

 That's it!
 All the flags are generated automatically, including the `--no-*` bool variants.

-## Basic usage
-- `t --init` creates a blank `tasks.py` file in the current directory with example content.
-- `t` list all the tasks defined by the `tasks.py` located in current directory (or in parent directory - auto discovery).
-- `t <task_name> [args]` run a task (tool will automatically switch directories if needed), `[args]` are passed directly to the task function.
-- `t <group_name>` list all the tasks in a group of tasks (also the hidden ones).
-- `t -s <search_term>` list all the tasks matching the regex search term.
-- `t -t tags` list all the tasks with the given tags.
-- `t -t imp` list all tags marked as important.
-- `t -H` list all the tasks, even the ones marked as hidden and the onces in hidden group.

 The overall CLI format is:
 `t <taskcli-options> task-name <task-specific-options>`

 ## What is it for?
 `taskcli` is designed for automating tasks.
 Any tasks.